avantrec/soco-cli/README.md

     The command syntax is the same as when using 'sonos' from the command line.
     If a speaker been set, the speaker name is omitted from the command.

+    [Not Available on Windows]
-    Use the TAB key for autocompletion of shell commands and SoCo-CLI actions.
+    Use the TAB key for autocompletion of shell commands, SoCo-CLI actions, and speaker names.
+Use the arrow keys for command history and command editing.

 SoCo-CLI [] >

 ```

 ### Shell History and Auto-Completion

+*Not available on Windows*

 Commands in the shell history can be scrolled through by using the up/down arrows, and commands can be edited using the left/right arrows to position the cursor.
 Shell commands can be auto-completed using the TAB key.